-Our IoT Solutions segment is focused on integrated end-to-end IoT solutions that include recurring connectivity services, cloud platform, software and devices (cellular modules or cellular gateways) targeted primarily at enterprises and OEM in the IoT space.
-In this segment, we have the opportunity to provide connectivity services and solutions to the customer along with our cloud platform, devices and management tools.
+Our IoT Solutions segment is focused on end-to-end IoT solutions that include recurring connectivity services, cloud management software, and cellular modules and gateways targeted primarily at enterprises and OEMs in the IoT space.
+Our primary focus is on three key markets: (i) Industrial Edge for manufacturing asset monitoring; (ii) Mobile Edge for mobile asset tracking; and (iii) Infrastructure Edge for commercial infrastructure and building monitoring.